pinefoambath/Car-Race-Game-ExpressJS/README.md

-# Welcome to my car race simulator
+# Car race simulator

 ## Project Introduction

-This is a basic Express.JS app, built to familiarize myself with asynchronous programming in JavaScript.
+This is an Express / Node.js app, built to familiarize myself with asynchronous programming in JavaScript.

 ## Getting Started